-4.3.2.8 Air toxics
+4.3.2.2 Air toxics

-Air toxics come from a diverse range of sources including industrial processes, motor vehicles and domestic sources.
+50 Air toxics come from a diverse range of sources including industrial processes, motor vehicles and domestic sources.
 Concentrations in ambient air are generally low, but highly variable across an airshed when compared with the criteria pollutants.
 In general elevated levels of air toxics will only be observed near sources.
 Given the variability in ambient concentrations of air toxics, certain groups within the population are more exposed and therefore at higher risk from air toxics than others.
 Exposure-response data (including unit risk factors) are derived largely from occupational or animal studies rather than population based epidemiological studies that are the primary source of exposure-response data for the criteria pollutants.

-When the Air Toxics NEPM was made in 2004, it was acknowledged that data were too limited to conduct an exposure assessment for setting standards for these pollutants.
+- When the Air Toxics NEPM was made in 2004, it was acknowledged that data were too limited to conduct an exposure assessment for setting standards for these pollutants.
 Air toxics were not monitored routinely in Australia.
-The monitoring investigation levels in the Air Toxics NEPM were set solely on health considerations and are trigger levels for further investigation should these values be exceeded.
+The monitoring investigation levels in the Air Toxics NEPM were set solely on health considerations and are trigger levels for further investigation should these values be exceeded. - 10

 The goal of the Air Toxics NEPM is to collect sufficient data nationally to enable setting of air quality standards when the NEPM is reviewed in 2011.
 Data collection is focused on hotspots - for example, near roads, industrial complexes and in areas where wood smoke may be an issue.
-The monitoring is conducted at sites located to measure the cumulative impact of all sources in that area, not individual sources.
+The monitoring is conducted at sites located to measure the cumulative impact of all sources in that area, net in dividual asymptote.
+Data are being collected window the Air Toxics NEPM (a between the term) of the term.

+- that area, not individual sources.
 Data are being collected under the Air Toxics NEPM; however, the available data are still limited and are currently insufficient to conduct an exposure assessment for setting air quality standards.
 Data being collected under the Air Toxics NEPM are 'peak' data and will only be applicable to communities in similar locations.
 Extrapolation across the entire population will lead to overestimation of risk.
-Modelling could be used to supplement the monitoring data as part of the exposure assessment.

-4.4 SOURCES OF DATA FOR EXPOSURE ASSESSMENT IN AUSTRALIA
+Modelling could be used to supplement the monitoring data as part of the exposure assessment. - 4.4 SOURCES OF DATA FOR EXPOSURE ASSESSMENT IN AUSTRALIA